terryaney/KatApp.Provider/katapp documentation.md

 #### onActionStart

-**`onActionStart(event: Event, commandName: string, formData: FormData, application: KatAppPlugInInterface, actionLink: JQuery<HTMLElement>)`**
+**`onActionStart(event: Event, commandName: string, submitData: JSON, application: KatAppPlugInInterface, currentOptions: KatAppOptions, actionLink: JQuery<HTMLElement>)`**

-This event is triggered immediately before submitting the `formData` to the API endpoint.
-This handler could be used to modify the `formData` before submission if required.
+This event is triggered immediately before submitting the `submitData` to the API endpoint.
+This handler could be used to modify the `submitData` before submission if required.

 <hr/>

 #### onActionResult

-**`onActionResult(event: Event, commandName: string, resultData: JSON | undefined, application: KatAppPlugInInterface, actionLink: JQuery<HTMLElement>)`**
+**`onActionResult(event: Event, commandName: string, resultData: JSON | undefined, application: KatAppPlugInInterface, currentOptions: KatAppOptions, actionLink: JQuery<HTMLElement>)`**

 This event is triggered upon successful submission and response from the API endpoint.
 If the action is a 'file download', `resultData` will be `undefined`, otherwise it will be a JSON payload with properties specific to the `commandName`.